aswasi/Ethiopia/Stata/README.md

 	}
 ```

-Lines 54-62 create the sub-folders for the project.
+Create the sub-folders for the project.
 Generally, the same sub-folders are used across projects for consistency.
 ```{stata}
 local folders Rawdata Stata Datain Log Output Dataout Excel PDF Word Graph GIS Export R Python Programs foreach dir in `folders' {